aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/series/_index.md

 ```

 Gets the angle of the first pie-chart or doughnut-chart slice, in degrees (clockwise from vertical).
-Applies only to pie, 3-D pie, and doughnut charts, 0 to 360.
+Applies only to pie, 3-D pie, and doughnut charts, with values from 0 to 360.

 **Returns:**
 short